-Select this item if you wish to clear the user password.
+Select this item to clear the user password.

 Password Check [Setup]

 When set to [Setup], BIOS checks for user password when accessing the Setup utility.
 When set to [Always], BIOS checks for user password both when accessing Setup and booting the system.